georgia-cms/georgia/README.md

 This will only work if you plan to have only pictures/images in your Media Library.
 Cloudinary won't work for `.pdf` files and other documents.

-Add cloudinary gem to your Gemfile.
+1. Add cloudinary gem to your Gemfile.

     gem 'cloudinary'

-Take 10 seconds to open on account on Cloudinary if not already done.
-Download your `cloudinary.yml` file and add to your config.

-Set storage to `:cloudinary` in the `config/initializers/georgia.rb` file.
+2. Set storage to `:cloudinary` in the `config/initializers/georgia.rb` file.

 ``` ruby
 Georgia.setup do |config|